 1. “Everything in the Universe – the Earth, the Sun, the planets, the plants and animals on the Earth – had a natural origin.”
 Revelation re-affirms what is declared throughout the Old Testament, that God created the heavens and the earth.
 By contrast, human reason says that the solar system – the Earth some time after the Sun, the Moon later still – did not form supernaturally in the beginning, but naturally two thirds through the history of the universe.
 If ‘create’ means anything, the word means to form or bring into existence that which Nature by itself bring into existence.
 Only when God speaks does anything happen.
 As everyone outside the peculiar world of theology recognises, a process whereby everything evolves into being is the opposite of creation: God plays no role, although he may, 13.8 billion years ago, have lit the touchpaper.
 The ‘breath’ or ‘spirit’ of life, in this view, is simply a quality of highly organised matter.
 Followers of Jesus need to understand that the wisdom of the world is at enmity with God, and they have to make a choice.
 If they agree with what the world teaches, they are choosing the wrong side.
 The universe is not false in bearing testimony to its Creator; in Psalms 8 and 19 David simply states what is merely obvious.
 Even Richard Dawkins admits that living things appear to have been designed.

 2. If Christians no longer understand who God is, they also do not understand who Jesus is.
-On the human side, they say that he is not ‘the son of Adam, son of God’ (Luke 3:38) and not the image or representation of God (II Cor 4:4, Col 1:15), since he had an evolutionary ancestry and his bodily form derived from the apes all the way back to bacteria; we too have an evolutionary ancestry and are therefore not made in the image of God.
+On the human side, they say that he is not ‘the son of Adam, son of God’ (Luke 3:38) and not the image or representation of God (II Cor 4:4, Col 1:15), since he had an evolutionary ancestry and his bodily form derived from the apes all the way back to bacteria.
 On the divine side, Christ cannot be the Son of God because he is coeternal with him; he is the Son of God only in a ‘spiritual’ sense, distinct from the physical and literal.
 Some even say that Mary was the ‘mother of God’ – in which case, one wonders, who was the father?
 God cannot be the father of himself.
 As the BBC says on its website, ‘the Trinity is a controversial doctrine; many Christians admit they don’t understand it, while many more Christians don’t understand it but think they do.
 In fact, although they’d be horrified to hear it, many Christians sometimes behave as if they believe in three Gods and at other times as if they believe in one.’
-As will be discussed, the doctrine comes from the Creeds rather than from Scripture.
+As will be discussed, the doctrine comes from the Creeds rather than Scripture.

 4. “The God revealed in the Old Testament is different from the one revealed in the New: Yahweh is wrathful and vindictive, Jesus is loving and kind.”
 At its most extreme, the antithesis (a revival of Marcionism) suggests that many church leaders do not know God at all.
 In truth, the Old shows the justice of God, his constant desire to bless, and his great forbearance; the New announces as good news his willingness to grant forgiveness – exemption from punishment, not merely an attitude – on the basis of the justice satisfied on the cross.
 God does not change; rather, by the gift of his holy spirit he changes us.
 Inasmuch as the ‘contradiction’ between the Old and the New is real, it is precisely what the gospel is about.
 Because we were once his enemy ourselves, we are to imitate him by loving our enemy and praying for those who persecute us.
 Or even the other way round: ‘Father, forgive us our sins, as we forgive those who sin against us.’
 When Jesus returns, he will avenge himself on his enemies.
 Then the carnage – as Revelation confirms – will be greater than in any Old Testament battle, and he will enforce the justice of the law (Isa 2:3, Rev 2:27).
 Animal sacrifice will be brought back.

 5. “The Church has replaced Israel as God’s chosen people.
 Assurances under the old covenant that he would eventually bless Israel and restore the exiled nation to the land of their forefathers are to be understood as promises of blessing to the Church.”
 The promises, it is said, are to be ‘spiritualised’, on the grounds that all the promises of God find their Yes in Christ (II Cor 1:20); whoever believes in him inherits the promises.
 However, Paul’s words would still be true if some promises awaited Christ’s return.
-The belief that all promises have been fulfilled is only sustained by nullifying what is concrete and specific about them, in effect, by ignoring what they say.
+The belief that they have all been fulfilled is only sustained by ignoring what they specifically say.
 The ark of the covenant was never destroyed, and its heavenly counterpart still acts as a reminder of what God promised under the covenant (Rev 11:19).
 The sanctuary, the golden altar, the bowls of incense, the lamps and the ark are all seen in John’s vision.
-Israel will find his promises fulfilled in the Messiah when he leads them into the land and reigns over them.
+The promises to Israel will find fulfilment when the Messiah leads them into the land and reigns over them.
 He could hardly be more emphatic: “My love will not depart from you and my covenant of peace will not be removed.”
 (Isa 54:10).
-“If the heavens above can be measured, and the foundations of the earth below be explored, then I will cast off all the offspring of Israel for all that they have done” (Jer 31:37).
+“If the heavens above can be measured, and the foundations of the earth below be explored, then will I cast off all the offspring of Israel for all that they have done” (Jer 31:37).
 The promises belong to them (Rom 9:4), and extend to us only inasmuch as we are grafted into Israel.

 6. “Sexual intercourse is fundamental to a person’s identity, and therefore need not be restricted to marriage.”
-In marriage, the man and the woman become one flesh in their whole relationship, and the relationship is holy because in the beginning God blessed it; it was part of what was ‘very good’ (Gen 1:27-31).
+In marriage, the man and the woman become one flesh in their whole relationship, and the relationship is holy because in the beginning God blessed it as the means of carrying on his work of bringing life into the world.
 Any sexual relationship outside such a union is unholy, and no one will inherit God’s kingdom unless he is holy (I Cor 6:9).
 Identity has to do with who we are and who we identify with, and the fundamental question is whether, at the end of life, Christ will recognise us as one of his.
 ‘Those who are Christ’s have crucified the flesh with its passions and desires.’
 In Revelation, sexual promiscuity is the principal charge laid against the civilisation about to be destroyed.

 7. “Christian believers go straight to heaven when they die.”
 In truth, we lie in the earth, unconscious, like everyone else, until the day we rise. whether we are buried in a grave or reduced to ash is of no significance.
 Nonetheless, the biblical picture is that of bodily resurrection, supremely exemplified by Christ himself.
-We don’t go to heaven as a disembodied soul and then just before the day of resurrection slip back to earth.
-On the appointed day (John 6:40) ‘we shall all be changed. … For this thing of corruption must put on the incorruptible. … Not that we would be unclothed, but that we would be further clothed.’
-(I Cor 15:51-53, II Cor 5:4) This is the first resurrection, before the millennial reign of Christ (Rev 20:6).
-The rest of humanity rises at the end of this period (Rev 20:5, 11-14).
+We don’t go to heaven as a disembodied soul and then – if we believe in an appointed day at all (John 6:40) – slip back to earth just before the resurrection.
 The idea that our final destination is heaven etherialises the life to come, reinforces a bias against the physical, historical and literal, and promotes individualism.
 “Your kingdom come on earth” is the goal and mission of the Church.
 We are members of one body, and having been in Christ when he rose, we shall rise as one.
 Why should we look forward to the Lord’s return if our own personal resurrection does not depend on his coming back?
 Whether he comes soon or in a million years becomes a matter of indifference.

 8. “Make an initial commitment to Jesus and your eternal destiny is secure.”
 At the end of each letter to the churches Jesus makes his promise of eternal life conditional on our remaining faithful.
 We are saved through faith, but that faith, that salvation, is proved in the way we live.
 David Pawson spells this out in Once Saved, Always Saved?
 The Sower sows his seed: some falls on good soil, some gets choked by thorns, some falls on soil with no depth.
 Without a root, we wither away.
 Minimising the importance of working out our salvation goes with a general devaluation of intimacy with Christ (need a believer always be listening for his voice?), a devaluation of service (need a believer serve God and man in practice?) and a devaluation of reward (will he really differentiate between one follower and another?).
 “See, I am coming soon, and my wages are with me, to pay everyone for what he has done” (Rev 22:12).